pulumi/pulumi-hugo/themes/default/content/docs/guides/adopting/from_kubernetes.md

 The `Release` resource type's inputs closely mirror the options supported by the Helm CLI and deviate slightly from the API supported by the `Chart` resources.
 Some key options are highlighted here:

 * `chart`: The required chart name (for instance, `"wordpress"`).
-In case of a local helm chart, a path can be specified as well.
+For a local helm chart, a path can be specified instead.
 * `repositoryOpts`: (Optional) Bag containing URL and authentication/authorization information for the hosting Helm repository, if any.
 * `version`: (Optional) The semantic chart version to pull (by default `"latest"`).
 * `values`: (Optional) A dictionary of named key/value values for Charts with parameters.